TheDevsIsHere/FreeEpicGames/README.md

 # Description
 Reminds you if there are free giveaways released by epic.
--Questo exe funzionerà solo su Window 10 e Window 11.
+-This exe will only work on Window 10 and Window 11.

 # Requirements
 - No Special Requirements